A remarkable class of elliptic surfaces of amplitude 1 in weighted projective space: Introduction

 As in the case of the Kunev example, in the properly elliptic case there is a unique canonical divisor $K$ on the surface $X$ and one may associate to the pair $(X,\text{supp}(K))$ the mixed Hodge structure on $H^2(X\setminus \text{supp}(K))$.
-We arrive in this way at two further results: first of all Theorem~\ref{thm:Main}, stating that for the associated \emph{ mixed period map} the infinitesimal Torelli theorem does hold, and, secondly Corollary~\ref{cor:Main} which states that a wide class of related variations is rigid in the sense of \cite{HolBisect}, that is, all deformations of the mixed period map keeping source and target fixed are trivial.
+We arrive in this way at two further results: first of all Theorem~\ref{thm:Main}, stating that for the associated \emph{mixed period map} in cases where ordinary infinitesimal Torelli fails, the infinitesimal Torelli theorem does hold for the mixed Hodge structure, and, secondly Corollary~\ref{cor:Main} which states that a wide class of related variations is rigid in the sense of \cite{HolBisect}, that is, all deformations of the mixed period map keeping source and target fixed are trivial.